Community & Charity Work

 Each year there is a designated Charity Week during which students are encouraged to hold fundraising events in school and also to take part in lunchtime activities organised by the charity and community prefects, all with the aim of raising money and awareness.

-In 2021 we raised £3,484.
-At times fundraising was difficult due to the pandemic, but we felt it essential to support in ways we could.
-So far this academic year we have raised £2,226 for numerous charities such as Save the Children, Children in Need, MacMillan, Genetic Disorder Charity (Jeans for Genes) and Breast Cancer Support.
-Our next big charity support will be Comic Relief.
+In the academic year 2022-23 we raised £3,556.
+We have enjoyed our fundraising for charities such as Save the Children, Children in Need, MacMillan, Genetic Disorder Charity (Jeans for Genes), Breast Cancer Support and Comic Relief.

 Year 9 – Phase